puffyCid/artemis-api/artemis-docs/docs/Contributing/testing.md

 Some things to keep in mind though:

 - Size.
-If the artifact is large (10-20MB) then including the sample in the artemis repo is unecessary.
+If the artifact is large (10-20MB) then including the sample in the artemis repo is unnecessary.
 - Licensing.
 If you can provide the artifact from your own system that is ideal.
-  However, if you find the sample aritfact in another GitHub repo make sure that repo's LICENSE is compatible with artemis.
+  However, if you find the sample artifact in another GitHub repo make sure that repo's LICENSE is compatible with artemis.